Sunol, California: School district

 The majority of Sunol is in the Sunol Glen Unified School District.
 Castro Valley Unified School District and Pleasanton Unified School District have small portions of Sunol.

 The Sunol Glen School, a K–8 public school, is the sole school of Sunol Glen USD.
-High school students are served by Foothill High School in nearby Pleasanton.
+High school students are served by other local high schools, including Foothill High School in nearby Pleasanton.